-BURU underwent a major business transformation including a foreclosure event that forced a strategic pivot from blue laser manufacturing to IP licensing and defense applications.
+BURU has undergone a major business transformation following a foreclosure event, pivoting from blue laser manufacturing to an IP licensing and defense/security platform model.

-The company experienced a foreclosure that fundamentally altered its business model, shifting from manufacturing and shipping blue laser systems for commercial applications to primarily licensing intellectual property and developing defense/security products.
-This represents a complete strategic pivot that creates significant uncertainty about future revenue streams and the company's ability to monetize its 220 patents effectively in the new business model.
+The company experienced a foreclosure that forced a fundamental shift in business strategy, moving away from manufacturing and shipping blue laser systems to focusing on licensing intellectual property and developing defense applications.
+This represents a complete operational restructuring that introduces new execution risks and uncertainty about the viability of the new business model.
+The transformation suggests significant financial distress that required abandoning the previous operational approach.

 Gross profit expanding — improving pricing power or product mix shift toward higher-margin offerings.